ev1313/dingsda/docs/advanced.rst

 >>> Bytes(5).parse(b"12345")
 b'12345'

 Bytes can also be consumed until end of stream.
-Tunneling is discussed in a later chapter.

 >>> GreedyBytes.parse(b"39217839219...")
 b'39217839219...'